dimitrisdiam/ROBO_ADVISOR/README.md

 ## THEME
 A robo-advisor works by first gathering information on a client through an online survey and then automatically suggests the appropriate portfolio investment for the client based on that data.

-* The risk allocation strategy, as well as the sectors selection, are based on sophisticated financial technics created for a target group of Luxembourgish adults between 20 and 30 years old.
+* The risk allocation strategy, as well as the sectors selection, are based on sophisticated financial techniques created for a target group of Luxembourgish adults between 20 and 30 years old.

 ## Language
 Python